Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 2. General Principles¶

-Isolated Configuration: Different data categories (
+- Isolated Configuration: Use independent configuration blocks for different data categories (

 Troubleshooting¶